pariidanDKE/ChatTrace/README.md

 ⚠️ __Note__: There is also a requirements file (`requirements-docker.txt`), which allows the Python app to be run on your local machine, assuming Python is installed.

-💡 **Important**: If you run it locally without Docker, you will lose the orchestration of `docker-compose` and need to run two commands manually:
+💡 **Important**: If you run it locally without Docker, you will lose the orchestration of `docker-compose` and need to run two commands manually (as well as install ollama/llama.cpp and start them locally with appropriate ports):

 ```bash
 python process_data.py